Stipend, Top-ups and Tuition

 March:

-Award payments can function differently than normal paychecks – many awards are given to you as lump sums at the start of each semester.
-Make sure you are aware of how your funds are coming in so you can budget appropriately!
+Award payments can function differently than normal paychecks.
+Many are given as lump sums at the start of each semester, so make sure you are aware of how your funds are coming in so you can budget appropriately!

 OSAP: Depending on your income and living situation, you may still qualify for grants from OSAP.
-OSAP offers both grants and repayable loans, but you can opt out of the loan portion if you don’t need it.
+OSAP offers both grants and repayable loans but you can opt out of the loan portion if you don’t need it.
+And even if you don’t currently qualify for OSAP, if you have previous federal or provincial loans, you must apply for Continuation of Interest-Free Status so you don’t have to make payments while you’re in grad school.

 Ontario Energy Support: Low-income households may qualify for the Ontario Energy Support Program which can help subsidize your energy bill.